joommf/oommf-extension-dmi-cnv/README.md

 ## Introduction

 Different Dzyaloshinskii-Moriya interaction forms can be written as different combinations of Lifshitz invariants depending on the crystallographic class of the magnetic material [1].
+This mathematical formalism can also be applied to interfacial DMI systems [2], where the lack of inversion symmetry in the magnetic system is present due to the interfaces between different materials.
+It is usually referred to the C<sub>nv</sub> DMI as interfacial DMI.

-The mathematical formalism was also applied to interfacial DMI systems [2].
-This module is a modification and extension of the OOMMF extension for interfacial systems [3].
+This module is a modification and extension of the OOMMF extension for interfacial systems [3] and the differences are:

+1. Sign of the DMI constant,
+2. This OOMMF extension supports periodic boundary conditions.

+For the OOMMF extensions for other crystallographic classes, please refer to:

+1. T(O) - bulk DMI ([repository](https://github.com/joommf/oommf-extension-dmi-t))
+2. D<sub>2d</sub> - antiskyrmion DMI ([repository](https://github.com/joommf/oommf-extension-dmi-d2d))

 ## Energy density